 - Fair Pricing: Just because these programs work hard to protect your computer doesn’t mean you have to succumb to outrageous pricing demands, especially if they don’t offer exactly what you need.
 Watch out for costly subscriptions, hidden fees, and features that lapse after a set period of time, like 30 days.
 Many programs offer a free trial, which you should consider taking advantage of so that you can get a feel for its actual value before opening up your wallet.

-Bitdefender Total Security 2020 ($44.99 for the first year subscription, $89.99/yr after that) is the most powerful, comprehensive macOS protection software on the market.
+Bitdefender Antivirus for Mac ($19.99 per first year subscription, $39.99 per year after) is the most powerful, comprehensive macOS protection software on the market.
 It’s got your back whether you simply want to set up regular deep scans of your computer or the occasional scan of a singular folder or application.
 Bitdefender can run scans automatically and recommend courses of action for you to take, and it allows you to customize scans and options however you want.

 The program has a beautiful UI, where things are clearly labeled and smartly organized.
-Its clean modern look makes it easy to use, and even easier to see the current status of your computer’s health.
+Its clean modern look makes it easy to use, and even easier to see the current status of your computer’s health from the dashboard.
 Equally beautiful is how the program is designed to run quietly in the background without measurably disrupting your computer’s performance.
-There are also basic parental controls, with which you can limit the types of harmful content your children have access to online.
+Plus, basic parental controls allow you to block inappropriate content when your children go online.

 Bitdefender is a powerful option against a myriad of threats, including ransomware, malware, adware, spyware, and phishing.
 It protects against malicious content for both Windows- and macOS-sourced threats, and has a special feature that adds security for Time Machine, if you use that to back up your files.
 You can also protect extra important files in Bitdefender’s dedicated Safe Files watch list, which prevents anyone you don’t authorize from changing them.

-If you want to ensure that your Mac is protected, but you also have a budget to stick to, AVG Antivirus for Mac (Free) is the obvious choice for Macs running macOS Yosemite or later.
-Aa lot of free options are available, but few are as trusted as AVG.
+If you want to ensure that your Mac is protected, but you also have a budget to stick to, AVG Antivirus for Mac (Free) is the obvious choice for Macs running macOS 10.11 (El Capitan) or later.
+A lot of free options are available, but few are as trusted as AVG.
 And while it only offers basic protection, the quality of the protection it provides is comparable to premium paid options.

-AVG Antivirus for Mac offers essential macOS-specific spyware and malware protection, as well as PC- and Android-sourced spyware and viruses.
-It also offers straightforward protection when you go online, preventing you from interacting with malicious websites, downloads, and emails.
+AVG Antivirus for Mac offers essential macOS-specific protection against spyware and malware, as well as against PC- and Android-sourced spyware and viruses.
+It offers straightforward protection when you go online, too, preventing you from ever interacting with malicious websites, downloads, and emails.

 One of AVG’s best features is that it is always updating its database of potentially harmful threats and malware detection methods.
 Whenever it finds a new threat, it updates your software so that your Mac is safe against the latest malicious ideas at any given moment.